 A minimum of 1 credit hour is required.
 To satisfy the senior writing requirement with the Honors thesis, a student must enroll for 4 credit hours of CS 495RW.

 -Joint majors may pursue honors in either department; however, they have to choose only one.

 -Joint majors need approval from both departments to participate in honors.

 -Joint majors should have one committee member from each department, and one committee member outside both departments for a total of 3 committee members.

 -Both departments must agree on and approve of the level of honors ultimately awarded.

 To be considered for the Honors Program students are strongly urged to take the following courses in (or prior to) their junior year.

 - Computer Science Majors: CS 350 (formerly CS 450) which is offered in the fall semester.

-Kristen Majors, Emory's Science Librarian, has created a Math & Computer Science Honors Research Guide to assist students with their research and writing.
+Emory's Science Librarian, Kristan Majors Chilcoat, has created the Math & Computer Science Honors Research Guide to assist students with their research and writing.

 The recent honors graduates and theses can be viewed here.